Sharlaan/material-ui-superselectfield/README.md

 - [ ] implement a checkboxRenderer for MenuItem (or expose 2 properties CheckIconFalse & CheckIconTrue)
 - [ ] make a PR reimplementing MenuItem.insetChildren replaced with checkPosition={'left'(default) or 'right'}

+- [ ] add an example with GooglePlaces